KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 1. The production of ntuples
 2. The production of friend trees
-3. THe production of multiple friend trees (friend trees that depend on other friend trees)
+3. The production of multiple friend trees (friend trees that depend on other friend trees)

 All variants are handled by the same ``ProduceNtuples`` task.
 Which variant is run depends on the provided parameters.
 In the case of friend trees, missing Ntuples or other friend trees are generated automatically.